css-raku/CSS-TagSet-raku/docs/CSS/TagSet.md

     method stylesheet(LibXML::Document $doc) returns CSS::Stylesheet;

-A method to build the stylesheet associated with a document; both from internal styling elements and linked stylesheets.
+An abstract method to build the stylesheet associated with a document; both from internal styling elements and linked stylesheets.

 This method currently only extracts self-contained internal style-sheets.
 It neither currently processes `@include` at-rules or externally linked stylesheets.